rebuilt/capstone-proposal/README.md

 - Convert the latitude and longitude from degree/minute/second format to degree/decimal format for Geocoder to use
 - Use geocoder gem to reverse locate an address from latitude and longitude info in the exif data
 - Populate the attributes of the Photo table with results of geocoder request
-- Create and attach Date_tags to the Photo based on the date the photo was taken
-- Create and attach Location_Tags to the Photo based on the address
 - Photo is now searchable with sql queries and ready to use in the application

 ## Third party services

-Include a list of all third party services that you envisage using in your project.
-For each one, indicate what they will be used for.
-These include:
-Ruby gems or JavaScript libraries outside of those bundled with Ruby on Rails by default.

 ### External APIs